September 17, 2019

 Black Rock City

 After Denver, we hurried home to Washington to unpack, repack, and drive to Nevada to for our annual Bored Meeting in Black Rock City.
 Great to see so many Mosko and UNRally folks out on the playa this year.
-Some of you are in this pic, you know who you are
+One of you is in this pic with us, you know who you are

 After the Burn, we were home for a few days unpacking and repacking for the annual KTM Rally in Breckenridge, Colorado.
 We had some new show bikes waiting at home, a KTM 790, Honda 450L, and KTM 250 TPI.
 We loaded those plus 5 additional booth backdrops into a Uhaul truck, and drove that plus our camper back to Colorado.